SpacefulSpecies/App/README.md

 To destroy the purpose of this topic:
 Ever been naughty for quickly testing production data on your local development machine?
-Just switch the environment name to override your container with other configurations, like connecting to you production database.
+Just switch the environment name to override your container with other configurations, like connecting to your production database.

-### Required container keys
+### Required container keys for Species\App

 #### (array) app.middleware
 An array of middleware used by the application.
 Can be left empty.
 Too bad it's not PSR-15... waiting on Slim 4.